-If you’re an outdoors lover and a writer, you can put your two passions together and earn an income while you go on your adventures.
+If you’re an outdoors lover and you’re also a writer, you can put your two passions together and earn an income while you go on your adventures.
 By using mind maps to think outside the box, you can find several topics related to the outdoors to write about.
 I’ve shared the outdoors mind map before, but today, I’m going to delve into exactly how I’d use it to find more places to pitch and earn more from my writing.

-A note: I generally use three colours for my mind maps: black, green, and blue.
+A note: I usually use three colours for my mind maps: black, green, and blue.
 Black indicates topics related to the main idea; green indicates types of companies or publications that might be interested in those topics, and blue indicates specific companies or publications I might pitch.

 Outdoors is a very broad topic, so there are plenty of opportunities for flipping your pitch and diversifying your niche.
 Here are some examples.

 You could write advertorials, ads, do email copywriting, or write product descriptions for companies that sell outdoor equipment.
 You could consider pitching large chains like Columbia or Mountain Equipment Co-op, or pitch smaller, specialized companies that manufacture and/or sell specific equipment, such as kiteboards, surfboards, hiking packs, ropes and helmets for mountain climbing, tents, sleeping bags, snowshoes, skiis, and more.
 If you can think of a piece of equipment that can be used for outdoor sport or enjoyment, you can make a list of places that might be interested in your writing.